davesmiths/breakpoint/README.md

 # Breakpoint
-Responds to screen width by toggling classes on the document element using an array of viewport breakpoints.
+Breakpoint responds to screen size and applies viewport breakpoint classes to the document element

 Minified version is 907 bytes.